moenassar0/autodiet/README.md

 Let us briefly mention the tech stack and technologies the application used:

 - This application was built using the ReactJS library.
 ReactJS [React](https://www.reactjs.org) helps us move from the daunting task of writing vanilla JavaScript by offering its rich library that builds single page applications using components.
 - For the backend we used the framework built for web artisans [Laravel](https://laravel.com).
-Laravel was used purely for the api calls and database connection.
+Laravel was used purely for the api calls, database management, and mailing.
 For the database we used MySQL.
 - An admin panel was developed to perform CRUD operations and receive feedback/questions from users.
 - Firebase was also used as part of our backend.
 Firebase helped the application send push notifications to the user as well as help build our chatting system using real-time databases.
 - The app uses the font ["Poppins"](https://fonts.google.com/specimen/Poppins) as its main font.